Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/installing_and_using_fuse.rst

 Installing the VIN™
 ====================

-Note: if :ref:`install-vin` was followed, *VIN™* will already be installed and the steps in the subsection may be skipped.
+Note: if the :ref:`install-vin` section was followed, *VIN™* will already be installed and the steps in this subsection may be skipped.

 Building the project is a complex process requiring a number of dependency projects and libraries to be built.
 For this demo, a prebuilt ``DEB`` package is provided.
 Install the ``DEB`` file in a *Debian* system (tested in *Ubuntu*) using the following: